Akinyele12/project-one/README.md

 # project-one
-My first gitbub as an upcoming DevOps Engineer
+My first Github as an upcoming DevOps Engineer